ajayvd/MAERSK-CHALLENGE/README.md

 - Performed data cleaning

-- Used the model XGBOOST and randomforest model
+- Used the model XGBOOST and random forest model

 - Performed Hyperparameter tuning and choose the best estimator